stefangabos/Zebra_Accordion/README.md

         <td valign="top">
             The index (0 based) of the tab to be expanded by default.<br>
             The value of this property can also be boolean <code>FALSE</code>, indicating that all tabs should be collapsed by default.<br>
-            If the value of the <strong>collapsible</strong> property is <code>TRUE</code>, the value of this property can also be boolean <code>TRUE</code>, indicating that all tabs should be expanded by default.
-In this case, you can also provide <em>an array</em> of indexes to be expanded by default.
+            If the value of the <code>collapsible</code> property is <code>TRUE</code>, the value of this property can also be boolean <code>TRUE</code>, indicating that all tabs should be expanded by default.
+In this case, you can also provide <code>an array</code> of indexes to be expanded by default.
         </td>
     </tr>
     <tr>